 The session prediction attack focuses on predicting session ID values that permit an attacker to bypass the authentication schema of an application.
 By analyzing and understanding the session ID generation process, an attacker can predict a valid session ID value and get access to the application.

-In addition, the attacker can implement a brute force technique to generate and test different values of session ID until he successfully gets access to the application.
+In addition, the attacker can implement a brute force technique to generate and test different values of session ID until they successfully get access to the application.

 The session ID information for a certain application is normally composed by a string of fixed width.
 Randomness is very important to avoid its prediction.
 Looking at the example in Figure 1, the session ID variable is represented by JSESSIONID and its value is “user01”, which corresponds to the username.
 By trying new values for it, like “user02”, it could be possible to get inside the application without prior authentication.